Uune: Tutorial

 Action: Attack

-When attacking an NPC, roll roll your action as normal against their defensiveness score.
+If you are engaged with an opponent, you may spend your action to attack them.
+Roll your action as normal against their most applicable action score.
 You may or may not know what that score is.
 Ammunition does not count as a resource.
 Shoves and grapples are considered attacks, but do not deal damage.

 If dealing damage, follow this guide: